Ryan330/SmartCar-R/README.md

 ## Demo Video Footage
 Here is a short video of SmartCar-R in action!
-A big thank you to my good friend and DigitalCrafts classmate **Beth D'Amato**(https://github.com/badamato) for recording the video.
+A big thank you to my good friend and DigitalCrafts classmate [Beth D'Amato](https://github.com/badamato) for recording the video.
-<video src="videos/video.mp4"></video>
+<iframe src="videos/video.mp4"></iframe>

 ## License